Can you use human urine to fertilize plants? Is it safe? How do you use it? Find the answers you’re looking for in this article!

 Crunching the numbers, you make enough pee each year to grow every calorie of plant food your body needs in a given year.
 Wee!
 Time to free your pee!

-Many a gardener we know refer to this magical substance as “liquid gold.”
+Many a gardener we know refers to this magical substance as “liquid gold.”
 And rather than flushing it down the toilet, they use it to grow more food in a virtuous cycle.

-Things to consider when using liquid gold in your garden
+5 things to consider when using pee on your garden plants

 As with anything, there are good ways and not so good ways to use your liquid gold (human pee), and also info you might want to take into consideration before using it:

 1. Do you have to dilute pee before using it as a fertilizer?